-Other ways to connect with Off Grid Worship
+Other ways to connect

 Disclosure of resources

-These are the main resources I use to prepare Bible study posts.
+The following are the main resources I use to prepare Bible study posts.
 One-time quotes from an article or book are not on this list.

 I intend to always reference the resource within each lesson post.
-If you notice one I’ve overlooked, please let me know in the comments or by contacting me directly.

 Even with the free version (with ads), if you set up a login, the site saves your settings for preferred versions and anything you highlight.
 It also allows you to view parallel Bible versions onscreen side by side.
-I usually read 4 or 5 versions of the for passage and the additional references included in the lessons.
+I usually read 4 or 5 versions of each passage and the additional references included in the lessons.